N-T-Hans/image-upload-automation/docs/TEMPLATE_SETUP.md

 # Template Files Setup Guide

-This guide explains how to use the template files in this project to get started quickly.
+This guide explains how to use the provided templates to set up credentials and the default configuration (`config/upload_config.json`).
+The workflow uses this default config automatically—no `--config` flag is required unless you want to use a different path.

-## Overview

-This project includes template files that you need to copy and customize. **Never edit the template files directly** - always make a copy first.

 ---